 The "Latics" were formed a year after the demise of Borough and joined the Cheshire League, winning the championship three times before the outbreak of World War Two.
 They wore red and white halved shirts with black knickers (although these were often washed out and appear as dingy grey in some photographs).
 White shorts were adopted for the 1934-35 season but when the team met Millwall in the 3rd Round of the FA Cup in January 1935 it appears they had reverted to black knickers.

-When league football resumed after the war, Wigan's local kit suppliers could only offer blue and white shirts due to clothing shortages so the Latics dropped their original red and white colours.
-After finishing bottom of the Cheshire League in 1947, Wigan joined the Lancashire Combination.
-They were champions in 1948 and over the next six seasons, the Latics won the title three more times.
+When league football resumed after the war, turned out in quartered shirts.
+After finishing bottom of the Cheshire League in 1947, Wigan joined the Lancashire Combination and introduced blue shirts with white sleeves, which were worn for the first time in their opening Combination game at home to Fleetwood.
+They finished the season as champions and over the next six campaigns, the Latics won the title three more times.